Articles

 Recommended reading

-Mobile App Design: Big Guide into Types of Mobile Applications
+Big Guide to Types of Mobile Applications

 UI for Movies.
 Collection of Cinema App Designs